nicosensei/miyoo-mini-better-sd-card/README.md

 ## Features

-- fully working RetroArch app, you can load boxart and cores directly from the RetroArch menu if you want to
+- fully working RetroArch app, you can load roms and cores directly from the RetroArch menu if you want to
 - only includes cores that have been tested to work
 - cores and systems are properly configured (aspect ratios, video filters)
 - proper key mapping for RetroArch hotkeys
 - only standalone emulators are included in the _Games_ section
 - the _RetroArch_ section contains links for every supported system
-- `Apps` are translated to english (_Commander_, _SDL PAL_)
+- _Apps_ are translated to english (_Commander_, _SDL PAL_)
 - preconfigured path and emulators for every supported system
 - a subset of the _libretro_ cheat database for every supported system